fmaguire/mag_sim_paper/manuscript.md

 ## Abstract {#abstract}

-Metagenomic methods are a key, and increasingly popular, tool in the life sciences, as they enable simultaneous characterisation of all microbes in a community without time-consuming and bias-inducing culturing.
+Metagenomic methods are an important tool in the life sciences, as they enable simultaneous characterisation of all microbes in a community without time-consuming and bias-inducing culturing.
-Metagenome-assembled genome (MAG) binning methods have emerged as a promising approach to recover individual resolved genomes from metagenomic data.
+Metagenome-assembled genome (MAG) binning methods have emerged as a promising approach to recover individual genomes from metagenomic data.
-However, MAG binning has not been well assessed for its ability to recover key sequences of clinical/agricultural/environmental significance such as mobile genetic elements (MGEs), like plasmids and genomic islands (GIs).
+However, MAG binning has not been well assessed for its ability to recover mobile genetic elements (MGEs), such as plasmids and genomic islands (GIs), that have very high clinical/agricultural/environmental importance.
-Certain antimicrobial resistance (AMR) genes and virulence factor (VF) genes are noted to be disproportionately associated with mobile sequences, making studying their transmission a public health priority.
+Certain antimicrobial resistance (AMR) genes and virulence factor (VF) genes are noted to be disproportionately associated with MGEs, making studying their transmission a public health priority.
-However, the variable copy number and sequence composition of MGEs relative to the host genome makes them potentially problematic for MAG binning methods.
+However, the variable copy number and sequence composition of MGEs relative to the majority of the host genome makes them potentially problematic for MAG binning methods.
-To systematically investigate this, we simulated a low-complexity metagenome comprising 30 GI-rich and plasmid-associated bacterial genomes.
+To systematically investigate this, we simulated a low-complexity metagenome comprising 30 GI-rich and plasmid-containing bacterial genomes.
-MAGs were then recovered using 12 current MAG prediction pipelines and evaluated for recovery of MGE-associated AMR/VF genes.
+MAGs were then recovered using 12 current prediction pipelines and evaluated for recovery of MGE-associated AMR/VF genes.
 Here we show that while 82-94% of chromosomes could be correctly recovered and binned, only 38-44% of GIs were recovered and, even more notably, only 1-29% of plasmid sequences were found.
 Most strikingly, no plasmid-borne VF or AMR genes were recovered and within GIs, only between 0-45% of AMR or VF genes were identified.
-We therefore conclude that short-read MAGs are particularly not well suited for the analysis of mobile genes, including those of public-health importance like AMR and VF genes.
+We conclude that short-read MAGs are largely ineffective for the analysis of mobile genes, including those of public-health importance like AMR and VF genes.
-We propose that microbiome researchers should instead utilise unassembled read-based and/or long-read approaches to more accurately analyze metagenomic data.
+We propose that microbiome researchers should instead utilise unassembled read-based and/or long-read approaches to more accurately analyse metagenomic data.

 ## Main {#main}